The-AVR/AVR-2022/content/en/vehicle-management-computer/connecting-to-the-jetson/_index.md

 ![](image2.png)

 and then into your computer.

+{{% alert title="Tip" color="tip" %}}
-Open up Device Manager,
+For Windows, open up Device Manager,

 ![](2022-06-15-19-42-25.png)

 and find out what COM port your Jetson is on.

 ![Look under Ports (COM & LPT).
 My Jetson enumerated as COM4](comport.PNG)
+{{% /alert %}}

-Open up PuTTy, choose the COM port you found above for the Serial line, and put in `115200` as speed.
+Open up PuTTy, choose the COM port or the serial device `/dev/ttyACM0` for the Serial line, and put in `115200` as speed.

 ![](putty_config.PNG)